panzi/oembedendpoints/README.md

 ### wordpress-endpoints.json

-The wordpress oembed endpoint needs the extra parmeter `for` through which the consumer must identify itself.
+The wordpress oEmbed endpoint needs the extra parmeter `for` through which the consumer must identify itself.

 File format